tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 He was eating a mouth of dirt as I pulled him to his feet.
 "We have to get out of this field!
 The ghost bride will pick us off in this thicket!"

-Stumbling, and running, the two of us were covered in more than dirt.
+Stumbling, and running, and slipping as the two of us covered in more than mud.
 Several times we heard rustling nearby as if something were running alongside us.
 But eventually we made it out into the open plain.
 The detective trying to catch his breath as he reloaded his pistol.

 "Shooting it doesn't work," he panted.
 "But maybe I can disable it from moving."